Samuel-Morgan-Tyghe/TwitterStream/README.md

 Organization:
 to-do
 - remove all boilerplate
-- replace twitterStream.js with a proper singular function components
+- replace twitterStream.js with multiple singular function components
 - command line is fun, but(I wanted to use text input for the credentials (alternative is .env)
 - make Strings - Strings with regex
 - reusable parts like twitterStream.js, separating Axios calls, tweetList manipulation separate, parent child components passing props